Franco Luambo: Recorded output

-As a rough explanation of its nature, in the 1950s and 1960s Franco and TPOK Jazz issued singles, either 78rpm (1950s) or 45rpm (1960s), as well as some albums that were compilations of singles, and in the 1970s and 1980s they issued longer albums.
-All of this was done by a large number of record labels, in a variety of countries in Africa and Europe as well as the United States.
+As a rough explanation of its nature, in the 1950s and 1960s, Luambo and TPOK Jazz issued singles, either 78 rpm (1950s) or 45 rpm (1960s), as well as some albums that were compilations of singles, and in the 1970s and 1980s, they issued longer albums.
+All of this was done by a large number of record labels, in a variety of countries in Africa and Europe as well as in the United States.
 In the 1990s, many of the albums were reissued in CD form by various record labels but haphazardly reorganized, often combining various parts of multiple albums onto single CDs.
-Since 2000, several compilations have been issued collecting aspects of Franco's work, most notably Francophonic, a pair of two-CD sets of highlights issued by Stern's in 2007 and 2009 and spanning Franco's entire career.
-Through 2020, the Planet Ilunga record label is still able to issue (on vinyl and digitally) compilations that include tracks which had never been reissued since their original release as singles.
+Since 2000, several compilations have been issued, collecting aspects of Luambo's work, most notably Francophonic, a pair of two-CD sets of highlights issued by Stern's in 2007 and 2009 and spanning Luambo's entire career.
+Through 2020, the Planet Ilunga record label has still been able to issue (on vinyl and digitally) compilations that include tracks that had never been reissued since their original release as singles.